Naval Consolidated Brig, Charleston

 The memos indicate that officers were concerned that the isolation and lack of stimuli were driving Hamdi, Padilla and Al-Marri insane.

 On October 12, 2011, the Charleston Post and Courier reported on memos from E.P.
-Giambastiani to Charles Stimson Deputy Assistant Secretary of Defense for Detainee Affairs, requesting that Hamdy, Padilla and al Marri be transferred to Guantanamo.
+Giambastiani to Charles Stimson Deputy Assistant Secretary of Defense for Detainee Affairs, requesting that Hamdi, Padilla and al Marri be transferred to Guantanamo.